Unix → How to Install Apache, MySQL, PHP, and phpMyAdmin on FreeBSD

 Common problems

-This can be fixed by adding a line to /etc/hosts.
-First, verify your hostname by running the hostname command:
+This can be fixed by adding the following line to /usr/local/etc/apache24/httpd.conf:

-Finally, 403 permission problems seem to frequently pop up when trying to access phpMyAdmin.
-This is usually caused by errors in the way either the Alias or Directory Apache directives for phpMyAdmin have been written in /usr/local/etc/apache22/httpd.conf.
+HTTP 403 permission problems when trying to access phpMyAdmin is another area that seems to sometimes trip people up.
+This is usually caused by errors in the way either the Alias or Directory Apache directives for phpMyAdmin have been written in /usr/local/etc/apache24/httpd.conf.
 As an example, a missing “/” in the Alias statement cost me two hours of troubleshooting time!

 Conclusion

 Well, that’s it.
-A few hours of your time with the FreeBSD Ports Collection and you can a get a fully configured “AMP” web development server up and running on your FreeBSD box.
+A few hours of your time with the FreeBSD Ports Collection and you can a get a fully configured “FAMP” web development server up and running on your FreeBSD box.

 References